dopt/odopt/packages/@dopt/react/README.md

 type Block = Group | Step;
 ```

-Unlike Flows, the states of a Block are not all 1:1 with actions you can perform.
-The `completed` does have an associated action, but the `active` state is special.
+Unlike flows, the states of a block are not all 1:1 with actions you can perform.
+The `completed` state does have an associated action, but the `active` state is special.

-**Key Concept:** The `active` state of a Block is controlled by Dopt and represents where the currently logged in user (specified by the `userId` prop) is in the Flow.
-As you or other actors perform actions that implicitly transition the user through the Flow, the `active` state is updated.
+**Key concept:** The `active` state of a block is controlled by Dopt and represents where the currently initialized user (specified by the `userId` prop) is in the flow.
+As you or other actors perform actions that implicitly transition the user through the flow, the `active` state is updated.

-### Accessing Flows and Blocks
+### Accessing flows and blocks

 Now that you know what objects are available through the SDK, let's talk about how you access them.

-By integrating the provider, all descendants of it can now access the Flows configured in the [flowVersions](./src/types.ts#L23) prop, and their associated blocks using the following React hooks and HOCs.
+By integrating the provider, all descendants of it can now access the flows configured in the [flowVersions](./src/types.ts#L23) prop, and their associated blocks using the following React hooks and HOCs.

 ##### Hooks